lingtalfi/bootstrap-responsive-tabs/README.md

 History Log
 ------------------

+- 1.1.4 -- 2019-06-11

+    - fix plugin detaching and attaching items instead of swapping (keep the same html nodes)

 - 1.1.3 -- 2019-06-11

     - fix "prepareStructure" not taking the child of accordionItemTemplate instead of the parent (when used with jquery element)